art1c0/ibkr-client/README.md

 ## Usage

 ### Initialization
-Before making REST API calls or connect to the WebSocket you have to initialize a session:
+Before making REST API calls or connect to the WebSocket it's needed to initialize a session:

 ```
 await client.init();